Skip to main content

 Global Context

-Global context is included in the AI agent’s prompt for all test executions in your project.
+Global context is included in the AI agent’s prompt for all test executions and chat conversations in your project.
 Use this to specify project-specific behaviors, requirements, or guidelines that should always apply.
-What to Include:
+How It Works:

 Best Practices: